 Atlantic salmon.LAUNCH GALLERY

-Wild Atlantic salmon population levels are very low, due to a number of factors including habitat destruction, dams, and historic overfishing.
-Atlantic salmon once returned by the hundreds of thousands to most major rivers along the northeastern United States but now only return in small numbers to rivers in Maine.
-Commercial fishing for the species is currently prohibited by law, and the Gulf of Maine population is protected under the Endangered Species Act.
-Substantial efforts are ongoing to restore wild Atlantic salmon and its habitat.
-They include improving fish passage by removing or modifying dams so salmon can reach the freshwater spawning and rearing areas critical to their survival, understanding and improving historically low salmon survival in the ocean, and supplementing wild populations with hatchery-raised Atlantic salmon.
+Wild Atlantic salmon population levels are very low due to a variety of factors, including acid rain, habitat destruction, dams, and historic overfishing.
+Atlantic salmon once returned by the hundreds of thousands to most major rivers along the northeastern United States, but now only return in small numbers to rivers in Maine.
+Commercial fishing for the species currently is prohibited by law and the Gulf of Maine population is protected under the Endangered Species Act.
+Substantial efforts are ongoing to restore wild Atlantic salmon and their habitat.
+These include improving fish passage by removing or modifying dams so salmon can reach freshwater spawning and rearing areas critical to their survival, understanding and improving historically low salmon survival in the ocean, and supplementing wild populations with hatchery-raised Atlantic salmon.

 LOCATION & HABITAT

-The Atlantic salmon is the only salmon species native to the Atlantic Ocean.
+The Atlantic salmon is the only salmon native to the Atlantic Ocean.
 There are three groups of wild Atlantic salmon: North American, European, and Baltic.
 The North American group, including the Canadian and U.S. populations, was historically found from northern Quebec southeast to Newfoundland and southwest to Long Island Sound.
-In the United States, Atlantic salmon were once native to almost every river north of the Hudson River.
-Due to industrial and agricultural development, most populations native to New England were eradicated.
+In the United States, Atlantic salmon once were native to almost every river north of the Hudson River.
+Due to industrial and agricultural development (including acid rain, habitat destruction, dams, and historic overfishing), most populations native to New England were eradicated.
 Now, the only native populations of Atlantic salmon in the United States are found in Maine.

-Atlantic salmon are anadromous - they hatch in freshwater streams and rivers, then after about 2 years they migrate to the ocean.
-They spend about 2 years feeding in the ocean, then return to their natal streams or rivers to spawn during the fall.
-When they spawn, females lay an average of 7,500 eggs in gravel nests, called redds.
+After this period, the salmon migrate to the ocean where they spend about 2-3 years feeding, then return to their natal streams or rivers to spawn during the fall.
+Females lay an average of 7,500 eggs in gravel nests, called redds.
 Eggs incubate slowly due to cold winter water temperatures.
-About 9 to 20 percent of these survive to the “fry” stage.
+About 9 to 20 percent of these survive to the "fry" stage.
 Fry remain buried in the gravel for about 6 weeks.
 The fry emerge from the gravel about mid-May.
 They quickly disperse from the redds and develop camouflaging stripes along their sides, entering the “parr” stage.
-Parr spend 2 to 3 years in freshwater and eventually undergo a physiological transformation called smoltification that prepares them for life in a marine habitat.
+Parr eventually undergo a physiological transformation called smoltification that prepares them for life in a marine habitat.
 During smoltification, fish imprint on the chemical nature of the stream or river to enable them to find their way back to where they were born.
-In the spring, after smoltfication is complete, smolts migrate to the ocean to grow, feed, and mature.
+After smoltfication is complete in the spring, smolts migrate to the ocean to grow, feed, and mature.
 Their growth rates are variable and depend on several factors including season, habitat quality, age, sex, and population density.
 They grow much faster in saltwater than in freshwater.
-After 2 years at sea, adult salmon can grow to an average length of 28 to 30 inches and weight of 8 to 12 pounds.
+After 2 years as sea, adult salmon can grow to an average length of 28 to 30 inches and weight of 8 to 12 pounds.
 Atlantic salmon do not die after spawning, and adults can repeat this cycle.
 They live for 4 to 6 years.